-About Lincoln itself
+About Lincoln in Lincolnshire

 Lincoln dates back to Iron age when settlers dwelled down by the Brayford waterfront.
 Back then it was named Lindon and this is where the name Lincoln is thought to have derived from.
 Notably next came the romans and they left their mark in many places, some of which can still be seen today.
 The first cathedral was built back in 1092.
 To find out more about the long history of Lincoln please follow this link.